mantidproject/mantid/docs/source/concepts/ORNL_SANS_Reduction.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 ``SetTransmission(trans, error)``
-    Sets the sample transmission.
+    [**HFIR only**] Sets the sample transmission.
 For each detector pixel, the transmission correction is applied as follows:

 .. math::